 Reports of potential dangers from sunscreen surface in magazines and newspapers every year, mostly thanks to the Environmental Working Group’s annual sunscreen report.
 The organization has raised concerns over the ingredients in sunscreen for years, pointing out that they are associated with reproductive issues, developmental problems, and even cancer.

 Mineral sunscreens used to be very expensive, and boutique brands can still cost $20 to $30—or more—a bottle.
-But other brands like Coppertone are also starting to offer mineral versions, and they come in a lower price points at around $13.
+But other brands like Baby Bum and Coppertone are also starting to offer mineral versions, and they come in lower price points at around $13.

 No matter what you choose, definitely don’t ditch your sunscreen.
 “In the final conclusion of this study, they very clearly state that these results don’t mean people should stop using sunscreen,” says Schwarcz.
 “You cannot say that sunscreens are totally innocuous, but you can say that the benefits dramatically outweigh the risks.”